Stabilizing the unstable output of persistent homology computations: Future work

-It would also be nice to build a set of visualization tools.
-For example, one might want to compute a PD, click on a point, and have the possible location candidates shown on the domain, perhaps with some sort of heat map of likelihood.
+The ideas of this paper could be used to build visualization tools.
+For example, one might want to compute a persistence diagram, click on a point, and have the possible location candidates shown on the domain, perhaps with some sort of heat map of likelihood.